 - 1. A documentary review of the sampling, analysis, test or diagnosis by a recognised and appropriately qualified expert as per Article 35(1) of the OCR.
-This involves the food business appointing their own expert to carry out a review of documents and records related to how the official sampling, analysis, test or diagnosis was carried out by the HSE when carrying out official controls in that food business. - 2.
-A request at the time of sampling where relevant, appropriate and technically feasible, that a sufficient quantity of sample is taken to allow for a second analysis by the food business and another analysis, test or diagnosis by another official laboratory should this prove necessary in the case of a dispute.
-As regards a food business request for a sufficient quantity of sample to be taken, to allow for a second analysis, the following should be noted: - (i) The food business is obliged to witness the sampling process if they request a second analysis. - (ii) The food business sample for a second analysis is not regarded as an official control sample. - (iii) The HSE official laboratory certificate of analysis is taken as 'Prima Facie' evidence until the contrary is shown. - (iv) The food business is responsible for their sample and any storage, or disposal required including all costs incurred in having that sample analysed by a laboratory of their choice. - (v) The food business is advised to have their sample analysed by a laboratory that uses an accredited method for that analysis.
-The Irish National Accreditation Board (INAB) has a list of accredited laboratories available in Ireland on its website. - (vi) The food business is advised there will be circumstances when an EHO will not be able to facilitate a request for a sufficient quantity of sample for a second analysis to be taken.
-A non-exhaustive set of circumstances are outlined in Appendixes 1 to 3 of this document - (vii) As per Regulation 13 of S.I.
+This involves the food business appointing their own expert to carry out a review of documents and records related to how the official sampling, analysis, test or diagnosis was carried out by the HSE when carrying out official controls in that food business.
+The food business must request a documentary review in writing from the Principal Environmental Health Officer (PEHO) within a period of 7 working days after the food business operator (FBO) is notified of the results of the sampling, analysis, test or diagnosis. - 2.
+Request an SEO at the time of sampling where relevant, appropriate and technically feasible, that a sufficient quantity of sample is taken to allow for a second analysis by the food business and another analysis, test or diagnosis by another official laboratory should this prove necessary in the case of a dispute.
+As regards a food business request for a sufficient quantity of sample to be taken to allow for a second analysis, the following should be noted: - (i) The food business sample for a second analysis is not regarded as an official control sample. - (ii) The HSE official laboratory certificate of analysis is taken as 'Prima Facie' evidence until the contrary is shown. - (iii) The food business is responsible for their sample and any storage, or disposal required including all costs incurred in having that sample analysed by a laboratory of their choice. - (iv) The food business is advised to have their sample analysed by a laboratory that uses an accredited method for that analysis.
+The Irish National Accreditation Board (INAB) has a list of accredited laboratories available in Ireland on its website. - (v) The food business is advised there will be circumstances when an EHO will not be able to facilitate a request for a sufficient quantity of sample for a second analysis to be taken.
+A non-exhaustive set of circumstances are outlined in Appendix 1. - (vi) As per Regulation 13 of S.I.
 No. 79 of 2020, when an EHO purchases or takes a sample of food pursuant to Regulation 11 of S.I.
 No. 79 of 2020 for the purpose of proceedings for an offence under food legislation and where the division of the sample is reasonably practicable, will divide the sample into three approximately equal parts called the enforcement, trade (defence) and referee samples.
 In this case for the purposes of SEO: